stevana/stateful-pbt-with-fakes/README-unprocessed.md

 adoption.

-Or perhaps rather, it's unlikely that a company that pays for a licence in Erlang would then go and port the library in another language.
+Or perhaps rather, it's unlikely that a company that pays for a license in Erlang would then go and port the library in another language.

 ### What can we do about it?